vanderbilt-design-studio/state-machine/README.md

 		- Serves open status to sign/ clients
 	- /printers route
 		- Serves printer images to site-overrides/ clients
+	- /hours route
+		- Serves calculated hours for the Design Studio
 - logic (main.py)
 	- input-dependent
 		1. Receive update from poller-pi.
 If no update received within 30s, proceed with an update containing empty state.